Waikato/weka-blog/posts/2019-09-23-debian_packages.rst

-This section is only relevant to people wanting to build their own Debian packages, e.g., when including their own classes in a custom build or people that want to simply know how it is done.
+This section is only relevant to people wanting to build their own Debian packages, e.g., when including their own classes in a custom build, or people that want to simply know how it is done.

 Building of Debian packages is only possible on Linux systems that have the Debian package tools installed (*fakeroot*, *dpkg-deb*),